 In our final study, we focused on the association between social interaction and SE across countries.
-Because SMT is a theory about individual reactions to cues of social inclusion, it is silent on associations between both variables across different countries.
-There is one theoretical perspective from the related field of subjective well-being research, however, that predicts significant associations between social inclusion and SE on an international level as well.
-According to Veenhoven (1991), the hedonic component of happiness is partly dependent on the degree to which certain biologically innate needs, such as food or security, are gratified.
-Because countries differ in the degree to which they satisfy their inhabitants' needs (e.g., because they differ in GDP), they also differ in terms of average happiness levels.
-This logic can be adopted for SMT, as Baumeister and Leary (1995) argued that the "need to belong" is a fundamental human motivation.
+Because SMT is a theory about individual reactions to cues of social inclusion, it does not address associations between social interaction and SE across different countries.
+However, one theoretical perspective from the related field of subjective well-being research predicts significant associations between social inclusion and SE on an international level as well.
+According to Veenhoven (1991), the hedonic component of happiness is partly dependent on the degree to which certain biologically innate needs, such as the need for food or security, are gratified.
+Because countries differ in the degree to which they satisfy their inhabitants' needs (e.g., because they differ in gross domestic products [GDP]), they also differ in terms of average happiness levels.
+This logic can be adopted for SMT, as Baumeister and Leary (1995) argued that the need to belong is a fundamental human motivation.
 Accordingly, if countries (or cultures) differ in the opportunities they provide to satisfy this need, these differences should be associated with national differences in average SE levels.

-Indirect evidence regarding conceptually related variables is consistent with the prediction that the positive associations found on the intra- and interindividual level may be replicated on the country level.
-In two meta-analyses, Twenge (2000) found that US-Americans' neuroticism and anxiety scores have increased by almost a full standard deviation in recent decades.
+Indirect evidence regarding conceptually related variables is consistent with the prediction that the positive associations found on the intra- and interindividual levels may be replicated on the country level.
+In two meta-analyses, Twenge (2000) found that Americans' neuroticism and anxiety scores have increased by almost 1 full standard deviation in recent decades.
 When correlating this increase with a number of societal indicators, she found that decreases in social connectedness (e.g., increase in divorce rates and the percentage of people living alone) may be the driving factor.
 Because neuroticism and SE are closely connected constructs (Judge et al., 2002), the same logic may also apply to the association between social inclusion and SE across nations.
 Therefore, countries with a culture of frequent contacts with close others should also be the ones with high average SE levels.

-As mentioned above, cross-national comparisons have also been made on a construct that is empirically related to SE: subjective well-being.
-For example, Diener, Diener, and Diener (1995) investigated predictors of well-being across countries and found that high income (GDP per capita), and individualism to be strong predictors of well-being.
-To check the robustness of the association between social interaction and SE, the influence of these predictors will therefore be controlled for in the current study.
-In addition, to investigate whether possible effects of social interaction are specific to SE, we will also present results that are statistically controlled for the conceptually related constructs of subjective well-being and neuroticism.
+As mentioned earlier, cross-national comparisons have also been made on a construct that is empirically related to SE: subjective well-being.
+For example, Diener, Diener, and Diener (1995) investigated predictors of well-being across countries and found that high income (GDP per capita) and individualism to be strong predictors of well-being.
+To check the robustness of the association between social interaction and SE, we controlled for the influence of these predictors in the current study.
+In addition, to investigate whether possible effects of social interaction are specific to SE, we also statistically controlled for the conceptually related constructs of subjective well-being and neuroticism.

-In investigating the association between SE and social interaction, the current study focused on developed, democratically governed, and industrialized countries.
+In investigating the association between SE and social interaction, we focused in the current study on developed, democratically governed, and industrialized countries.
 We had several reasons for doing so.
-First of all, when analyzing responses to the RSES across different countries (in the same dataset as the one used in the current study), Schmitt and Allik (2005) found that negatively worded items (which constitute 50% of the scale) are interpreted differently in developed versus developing nations, suggesting that cross-cultural comparisons using this scale in a heterogeneous sample are of limited value.
-In addition, by focusing on relatively affluent, democratic countries, we could reduce the influence of extreme between-country differences in the provision in urgent needs (e.g., food and physical security) that may overshadow the sociometer mechanisms that are the focus of the present paper.
+First of all, when analyzing responses to the RSES across different countries (in the same data set as the one used in the current study), Schmitt and Allik (2005) found that negatively worded items (which constitute 50% of the scale) are interpreted differently in developed versus developing nations, suggesting that cross-cultural comparisons using this scale in a heterogeneous sample are of limited value.
+In addition, by focusing on relatively affluent, democratic countries, we reduced the influence of extreme between-country differences in the provision in urgent needs (e.g., food and physical security) that may overshadow the sociometer mechanisms that were the focus of the present article.

-Study 2 Method
+Method